regzhuce/scalalab/README.md

 `Press SHIFT-F4: within an identifier (either selected or not) presents information for the class of the identifier using Java reflection (e.g. for the javax.swing.JFrame class) with a JTree`

+`In order to build ScalaLab with sbt, you should set the variable SBT_OPTS="-Xmx1536M  -Xss13M”.
+The UNIX script runSbt.sh accomplishes this, but for Windows you should set the variable using Control Panel.`

 ## ScalaLab Advantages